mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-navigate-accrualify.md

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-7.PNG)

-In the **Invoices** module, you will see all the invoices that are on your queue for approval.
+Select the **Invoices** module to see invoices that are ready for your approval.

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-8.PNG)